Untitled-1

 Most patients are very satisfied with their outcome after CTR surgery.
 Many patients report rapid improvement in their painful tingling symptoms in just a few days, but other patients may take longer to improve.
 Some patients do not have complete relief of numbness symptoms, especially in severe or long-standing cases.
 Temporary soreness or tenderness in the palm can occur with surgery.
 There is less than 5% recurrence rate after carpal tunnel release surgery.

-What Complications Can Arise from Carpal Tunnel Syndrome Surgery?
+What are the Complications from Carpal Tunnel Surgery?

 Complications from carpal tunnel release surgery are uncommon.
 Possible complications include persistent symptoms, pain, infection, stiffness, and rarely damage to the median nerve.